Is My Family Toxic or Is It Me? Here’s How to Tell!

 2. Practice Patience and Understanding

-3. Work on Your Communication Skills
+3. Work on Communication

-4. Take Responsibility for Your Actions
+4. Take Responsibility

 When to Walk Away

-1. Knowing When Enough is Enough
+1. Knowing When Enough Is Enough

-2. Creating a Healthy Distance
+2. Creating Healthy Distance

 3. Moving Forward